Graduate Student and Post Doctoral Alumni

 Mario Garces Restrepo

-Currently Technical Director of Biota at Proinsa LTDA in Colombia
+Currently the technical director of Biota at Proinsa LTDA in Colombia

 Kristina Black